alekoundas/StepinFlow/README.md

     | `TM_CCOEFF`         | Correlation coefficient; measures similarity with zero-mean adjustment.     | Matching with contrast variance   |
     | `TM_CCOEFF_NORMED (Recomended)`  | Normalized correlation coefficient; robust to lighting and scale changes.   | High accuracy in varied conditions|

-  - **Use Case**: Locate a "Save" button icon on the screen to determine where to click.
+  - **Use Case**: Locate a "Reward" button icon on the screen to determine where to click.

 - **MULTIPLE_TEMPLATE_SEARCH**
   - **Description**: Same as TEMPLATE_SEARCH but searches for multiple instances of an image template on the screen.
 "Success" or "Fail" children will be executed on every template image instance.
-  - **Use Case**: Find all occurrences of a "Delete" icon in a list to perform batch actions.
+  - **Use Case**: Find all occurrences of different "Reward" icons in a list to perform actions.

 - **WAIT_FOR_TEMPLATE**
   - **Description**: Same as TEMPLATE_SEARCH but executes continius comparisons until the specified image template appears on the screen.
   - **Use Case**: Wait up to 10 seconds for a "Loading" spinner to disappear before proceeding.

 - **CURSOR_SCROLL**
-  - **Description**: Scrolls the mouse wheel up or down by a specified amount.
+  - **Description**: Scrolls the mouse wheel up,down,left,right by a specified amount.
   - **Use Case**: Scroll a webpage or listbox to reveal hidden content.

 - **CURSOR_CLICK**
-  - **Description**: Simulates a mouse click, click and hold, release (left, right buttons) at the current cursor position.
+  - **Description**: Simulates a mouse click, click and hold, release for left, right buttons at the current cursor position.
   - **Use Case**: Click left button.

 - **CURSOR_RELOCATE**
   - **Description**: Moves the cursor to a new position on the screen.
-Either manual or by selecting the result location of a template search.
+Either manual (x,y coordinates) or by selecting the location of a template search result (step needs to have any TEMPLATE_SEARCH ancestor).
   - **Use Case**: Position the cursor at the location of a specific template image.

 - **GO_TO**
-  - **Description**: Redirects the workflow to a previous step or label, enabling non-linear execution paths (Not recomended).
+  - **Description**: Redirects the workflow to a previous step, enabling non-linear execution paths (May lead to unexpected infinite loops depending on your logic).
   - **Use Case**: Jump back to a previous step on failure or skip to a cleanup step.